Bench Dips: How To Do, Muscles Worked and Form

 How To Do Tricep Bench Dip

-2. Sit on one bench and place your feet on the edge of the other bench so that your legs are suspended between the two.
+3. Place your feet on the edge of the other, so your legs are suspended between the two.

-5. Now extend your arms to lift your body back to the starting position, flexing your triceps hard at the top.
+6. Now, extend your arms to lift your body back to the starting position, flexing your triceps hard at the top.

 Avoid This Common Mistakes While Doing Bench Dips

-2. Flaring Elbows out
+2. Flaring Elbows Out

 When you let your elbows flare out, you move the tension from your triceps to your shoulders, which can cause injury.
 Ensure that your elbows stay tucked into your body throughout the dip.